 Coronavirus silver lining is greenhouse gas emissions are down

 The rest of the northern hemisphere has also seen a drop in pollution from Hawaii to China.
 This means that the benefits of the coronavirus on our environment are significant.

 Observations at the Mauna Loa observatory in the US, the largest observation station in the world, showed a decrease in the level of emissions…

 One of the main hotspots of CO2 emissions in the Northern Hemisphere is China, where the coronavirus outbreak started.
 China closed down most of its factories.
 This has prevented the release of 200 megatons of CO2 into the atmosphere, according to the Center for Research on Energy and Clean Air.

 In Spain, a “spectacular” drop in emissions this year is expected.
 This is according to the Sustainability Observatory (OS), a local think tank.
 Meanwhile, in Italy, lower nitrogen dioxide (NO2) levels were reported …

 The World Health Organization (WHO) said it’s still too early to review the implications of coronavirus for long-term climate change.
 At the same time, WHO said any reductions in emissions due to the pandemic shouldn’t be seen as a substitute for climate action.

-I am fed up with the government orders to stay indoors and to have no contact with others.
-As an extrovert, spending time alone hasn’t yet gotten me to change behavior.
-Eventually, I know I will.
-However, in the meantime, there is a coronavirus silver lining.
+My life has changed.
+I now stay indoors for the most part.
+I have little contact with others.
+As an extrovert, spending time alone hasn’t yet gotten me to change behavior urges.
+I still go shopping just to have an opportunity to speak with other humans.
+Eventually, I know I will adjust to the new reality.
+However, in the meantime, there is a coronavirus silver lining, almost..